The Corporate Tax Planning Law Review: Ireland

 Dividend withholding tax

 Dividends and distributions made by Irish-resident companies are generally liable to dividend withholding tax (DWT) at a rate of 25 per cent for the year of assessment in which the distribution is made.
 The Irish-resident company making the distribution is required to withhold the tax and pay it to Irish Revenue.
 Generally, DWT must be deducted at the time the distribution is made, unless the company has satisfied itself that the recipient qualifies for an exemption and is entitled to receive the distribution without the deduction of DWT.
-There are a wide range of exemptions from DWT where the dividend or distribution is paid by the tax-resident company to certain persons (provided that certain declarations are completed) including:
+There are a wide range of exemptions from DWT where the dividend or distribution is paid by the tax-resident company to certain persons (provided that certain declarations are completed), including:

 - another Irish tax-resident company;

-- companies that are under the control, directly or indirectly, of a person or persons who are resident in an EU member state, or a country with which Ireland has concluded a treaty, and are not controlled by persons not so resident;
+- companies that are under the control, directly or indirectly, of a person or persons who are resident in an EU Member State or a country with which Ireland has concluded a treaty and are not controlled by persons not so resident;

-- companies whose shares are substantially and regularly traded on a recognised stock exchange in another EU member state or country with which Ireland has concluded a treaty or where the recipient company is a 75 per cent subsidiary of such a company or is wholly owned by two or more such companies; and
+- companies whose shares are substantially and regularly traded on a recognised stock exchange in another EU Member State or country with which Ireland has concluded a treaty or where the recipient company is a 75 per cent subsidiary of such a company or is wholly owned by two or more such companies; and

-- a company resident in another EU member state with at least a 5 per cent holding in the Irish paying company (under Directive 90/435/EEC on the taxation of parent companies and subsidiaries).
+- a company resident in another EU Member State with at least a 5 per cent holding in the Irish paying company (under Directive 90/435/EEC on the taxation of parent companies and subsidiaries).

 Taxation of inbound dividends

 Foreign dividends received by Irish companies are generally subject to corporation tax at a 25 per cent rate.
-However, dividends received by an Irish company from non-resident subsidiaries are subject to corporation tax at 12.5 per cent where such dividends are paid out of the trading profits of a company that is resident in either:
+However, dividends received by an Irish company from non-resident subsidiaries are subject to corporation tax at 12.5 per cent where such dividends are paid out of the trading profits of a company that is resident in:

-- an EU member state;
+- an EU Member State;

 - a country with which Ireland has a double tax treaty;

-- a country that has ratified the Joint Council of Europe/OECD Convention on Mutual Assistance in Tax Matters; or
+- a country that has ratified the Joint Council of Europe/OECD Convention on Mutual Administrative Assistance in Tax Matters; or

 - a non-treaty country and where the company is owned directly or indirectly by a quoted company.

-Companies that are portfolio investors (i.e., companies that hold no more than 5 per cent in the company and do not have more than 5 per cent of voting rights) and that receive dividends from a company resident in an EU member state or a country with which Ireland has a double tax treaty will be subject to corporation tax at the 12.5 per cent rate on those dividends.
+Companies that are portfolio investors (i.e., companies that hold no more than 5 per cent in the company and do not have more than 5 per cent of voting rights) and that receive dividends from a company resident in an EU Member State or a country with which Ireland has a double tax treaty will be subject to corporation tax at the 12.5 per cent rate on those dividends.

-Relief for foreign taxes incurred on payments made to an Irish tax resident company may be available under the applicable double tax treaty.
+Relief for foreign taxes incurred on payments made to an Irish tax-resident company may be available under the applicable double tax treaty.
 Where a payment is made from a jurisdiction with which Ireland does not have a double taxation agreement, the domestic Irish tax legislation provides for unilateral credit relief.
 In practice, this usually results in little or no Irish incremental tax arising on the receipt of foreign dividends.

 iii Third-party transactions